Tricameralism: Church of England

 The General Synod of the Church of England is sometimes described as tricameral.
-It is divided into a House of Bishops, the House of Clergy and the House of Laity.
-As the Church of England is the state church of England, the Parliament of the United Kingdom has given the General Synod the power (subject to veto) to make law relating to the Church.
+It is divided into the House of Bishops, the House of Clergy and the House of Laity.

+As the Church of England is the state church of England, the Parliament of the United Kingdom has given the General Synod power (subject to veto) to make laws concerning the Church.